Imagine you’re sitting in a chair outside or watching tv on your couch.

 Why does my dog sleep at my feet?

-There are several reasons for this behavior of the dogs.
+There are several reasons for this behavior of dogs.
 For some dogs, it can be an instinct.
 Also, your dog can do this as a part of its affection for you.
-Some dogs do it because they find it a safe and cozy place for them.
+Some dogs do it because they find it a safe and cozy place.
 Or else, your behavior might also encourage your dog to do so.

 From the small portion above, you might not get the whole idea.
 For that, we’ve discussed it further in detail.